 We are one of the few global legal practices able to provide all the services needed by all sectors of the shipping industry including shipowners, operators and managers, hull, cargo and liability insurers, oil majors and offshore contracting comanies.
 Shipping has been at the core of our 200-year history.
 We are one of the world’s leading transport practices and have global reach.

 “[the team] are very responsive, give good advice and are knowledgeable.
 As a group, they are very technically sound.”
 Chambers UK, 2015

-As part of the global marine casualty and admiralty group, we operate across Europe, Asia, the United States, Canada, Latin America, Australia, Africa, the Middle East and Central Asia, delivering expert advice on a range of casualties, drawing on the experience of our in-house mariners.
+As part of the global marine casualty and admiralty group, we operate across Europe, Asia, the United States, Canada, Latin America, Australia, Africa and the Middle East, delivering expert advice on a range of casualties, drawing on the experience of our in-house mariners.